Neon: Negative Extrapolation From Self-Training Improves Image Generation¶

 Background & Motivation¶

 Key Insight: The authors observe that mode-seeking samplers (temperature <1, top-k, finite-step ODE solvers) bias synthetic data toward high-probability regions of the model distribution, causing the population gradients of synthetic and real data to be anti-aligned (\(\cos\varphi < 0\)).
-Consequently, reversing the self-training gradient is equivalent to optimizing toward the real data distribution.
+Consequently, reversing the self-training gradient is approximately equivalent to optimizing toward the real data distribution.

 Method¶